 Learn to use the camera to tell a story with a single photograph or with a series.
-The course is directed towards newspapers, but includes magazine photography.
-Pre-requisite: CA 241 or equivalent competency.
+The course is directed toward newspapers, but includes magazine photography.
+Prerequisite: CA 241 or equivalent competency.
 3:0:3

 CA 450 Seminar: Special Topics in Journalism